MuseSystems/musebms/documentation/book/content/en/technical/system-components-list.md

       <a href="#mscmpsystperms">`mscmp_syst_perms`</a>,
       <a href="#mscmpsystutils">`mscmp_syst_utils`</a>

     * __Third Party Dependencies__

-      (none)
+      <a href="https://hexdocs.pm/nimble_options" target="_blank">`nimble_options`</a>

   * ### `MscmpSystNetwork`

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_network" target="_blank">API Docs</a>)</sup>

     Simple IP address handling and convenience functionality.

+    IP addresses in Erlang, and by extension Elixir, are expressed as tuples with an element reserved for each segment of the IP address.
+This works well enough, but departs from the standard CIDR notation used by most professionals.
+In fact, the Erlang/Elixir standard library for dealing with IP addresses only deals with addresses and sockets; excluded are representations or utilities for dealing with subnets.

+    This Component aims to make it simpler to work with IP addresses, allowing for CIDR notation parsing and for the ability to recognize subnets.

     * __First Party Dependencies__

       <a href="#mscmpsysterror">`mscmp_syst_error`</a>

     * __Third Party Dependencies__

       <a href="https://hexdocs.pm/jason" target="_blank">`jason`</a>

   * ### `MscmpSystOptions`

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_options" target="_blank">API Docs</a>)</sup>

     API for retrieving and working with option files stored in the application server file system.

     * __First Party Dependencies__

       <a href="#mscmpsystdb">`mscmp_syst_db`</a>,
       <a href="#mscmpsysterror">`mscmp_syst_error`</a>

     * __Third Party Dependencies__

       <a href="https://hexdocs.pm/toml" target="_blank">`toml`</a>

   * ### `MscmpSystPerms`

     <sup>(<a href="/documentation/technical/app_server/mscmp_syst_perms" target="_blank">API Docs</a>) / (<a href="/documentation/technical/database/mscmp_syst_perms" target="_blank">Database Docs & ERD</a>)</sup>

     Provides a generalized foundation for user permission system implementations.

     The principle idea of this component is to organization permissions in a way that higher level components can introduce the concept of user and establish contexts of applicability while keeping a cohesion in permissioning capability.
 To this end this component provides the core concepts for use in any permissioning system using this ecosystem of components.

     * __First Party Dependencies__

       <a href="#mscmpsystdb">`mscmp_syst_db`</a>,
       <a href="#mscmpsysterror">`mscmp_syst_error`</a>,
+      <a href="#mscmpsystutils">`mscmp_syst_utils`</a>,
+      <a href="#mscmpsystutilsdata">`mscmp_syst_utils_data`</a>

+    * __Third Party Dependencies__

-      <a href="#mscmpsystutils">`mscmp_syst_utils`</a>
+      <a href="https://hexdocs.pm/nimble_options" target="_blank">`nimble_options`</a>

+  * ### `MscmpSystService`

+    <sup>(<a href="/documentation/technical/app_server/mscmp_syst_service" target="_blank">API Docs</a>)</sup>

+    Establishes a Behaviour and common system or instance service patterns for the application.

+    A number of persistent services are needed to successfully run the Muse Systems Business Management system.
+Many of these services may also need to be started and run on a per-Instance basis and will thus have many of the same service selection requirements between different services.
+This module establishes the common patterns that individual services should implement.

+    * __First Party Dependencies__

+      (none)

     * __Third Party Dependencies__

       (none)

   * ### `MscmpSystSession`